ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONCompact {#jsoncompact}

-Differs from JSON only in that data rows are output in arrays, not in objects.
+Differs from JSON only in that data rows are output in arrays of any element type, not in objects.

 Example: